 Most of the day, my father was out in boat so I didn't see his daily activities as much.
 I know he was always gone when the sun came up and he wouldn't return to the house until dusk.
-Sometimes I would see him returning to the stage with a load of fish, but as soon as he unloaded and split on the water.
+Sometimes I would see him returning to the stage with a load of fish, but as soon as he unloaded and split the fish, he was back out on the water.
 Even though I loved for June to come, I'm not sure the adults appreciated the change as much as I did.
 They all seemed to get busier during the summer months.